Stock market today: Wall Street resumes its rally after encouraging reports on profits and inflation

 Stocks have been rallying hard recently on hopes high inflation is cooling enough to get the Federal Reserve to stop hiking interest rates.
 That in turn could allow the economy to continue growing and avoid a long-predicted recession.

 A report on Friday said the inflation measure the Fed prefers to use slowed last month by a touch more than expected.
 Perhaps just as importantly, data also showed that total compensation costs for workers rose less than expected during the spring.
-While that's discouraging for workers, investors see it adding less upward pressure on inflation.
+While that's discouraging for workers looking for bigger raises, investors see it adding less upward pressure on inflation.

 “Don’t underestimate central bank commitment to 2% inflation,” Bank of America economists wrote in a BofA Global Research report.

-Microsoft, Apple and Amazon each rose more than 1% and were three of the strongest forces pushing upward on the S&P 500.
+Microsoft, Apple and Amazon each rose at least 1.4% and were three of the strongest forces pushing upward on the S&P 500.

 Companies also continue to deliver stronger profits for the spring than analysts expected.
 Roughly halfway through the earnings season, more companies than usual are topping profit forecasts, according to FactSet.